ajkim19/m2-0425-code-solutions/react-components/react-components-quiz-notes.md

 2. How do you define a component in React?

-- A component in React is an exported function that returns HTML, CSS, and/or JavaScript code
+- A component in React is an exported function, named with a capitalized first letter, that returns JSX.

 3. How is a component "rendered" (made visible on the browser page)?